Director of Hope for Israel Shares Personal Experience on Sukkot

 The mo’adim (appointed times) in the Scriptures serve as a reminder to the children of Israel of God’s amazing faithfulness.
 They are fixed times when we remember the incredible miracles that He has done on our behalf, for His glory.
 They are times when we remember how much we need Him in our lives.

 Moran Rosenblit was raised on a secular kibbutz in Israel and moved to the USA after military service.
-There, his heart was opened to the existence of God and that Yeshua was the promised Messiah.
+There, God opened his heart to the awareness that Yeshua is the promised Messiah.
 Moran returned to Israel to share his newfound hope and bless the people of Israel.

 Hope for Israel is serving the people of Israel through investment in the future generation, humanitarian aid, service-focused tours, and resources for the Body of believers worldwide.
 They support young believers through critical phases of their lives, including high school, military service and beyond.
 Their humanitarian efforts are for all people of Israel, believers and non-believers alike.